BlakeBurbach/Calculator_Challenge/README.md

 # Calculator_Challenge
+This ended up changing and I didn't add checkpoints for the rest!
+Oops!

 - [x] Get file structure set up
 - [x] Get the server and client sides ready
 - [x] On the client side: